Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: MSR expectations via Feynman multi-indices

 \subsection{Feynman multi-indices}

 Equation \eqref{Eq: final formula MSR} formalized the idea that MSR expectations are obtained by maximally contracting pairs of auxiliary fields $(\psi,\tilde{\psi})$ generated by the perturbative expansion of the MSR measure around the free theory.
 Then, the decomposition in terms of MSR Feynman diagrams presented in the previous section follows.
 In this work we adopt the point of view of \cite{bruned2025renormalising} on the construction and BPHZ renormalization of the cumulants generating functional for a scalar quantum field theory based on multi-indices.
-This change of paradigm amounts to switching from Feynman diagrams to pre-Feynman diagrams.
-The latter are intended as collections of vertices with free legs that can form proper Feynman diagrams after a pairing procedure analogous to the one presented above.
-For a polynomial interaction, one would thing of vertices as instances of the monomials characterizing the Lagrangian density, while free legs are the fields that form the monomials.
-The more elementary nature of pre-Feynman diagrams is grasped by multi-indices, which simply account for the frequency of vertices with a given number of free legs, ignoring the actual topology of the diagram.
-In the present section we show how multi-indices are well-suited for deriving an explicit expansion of the MSR expectations \eqref{Eq: final formula MSR}.
+This change of paradigm amounts to switching from Feynman diagrams to pre-Feynman diagrams, intended as collections of vertices with free legs that can form proper Feynman diagrams after a pairing procedure analogous to the one presented above.
+In the present section we show how multi-indices are well-suited for deriving an explicit expansion of the MSR expectations, see \eqref{Eq: final formula MSR}.

-The problem under scrutiny is characterized by an action involving two general nonlinearities of the form $\tilde{\psi}\alpha(\psi)$ and $\frac{1}{2}\tilde{\psi}^2\beta^2(\psi)$ for $\alpha,\beta\in C^\infty(\R)$.
+The problem under scrutiny is characterized by an action involving two generic nonlinearities of the form $\tilde{\psi}\alpha(\psi)$ and $\frac{1}{2}\tilde{\psi}^2\beta^2(\psi)$ for $\alpha,\beta\in C^\infty(\R)$.
 This is rather peculiar in comparison to standard scalar (or complex) field theories since the term involving the square of the diffusivity complicates the combinatorial aspects of the problem.
 To wit, aiming at a comprehensive treatment of all nonlinearities at once, care must be taken in adapting standard techniques for studying path integrals in terms of Feynman diagrams.
 The stark difference between the types of nonlinearities suggests to introduce coloured multi-indices, as \emph{e.g.} in \cite{chandra2024flowapproachgeneralizedkpz}. \begin{definition} A \emph{Feynman multi-index} is a map

 with compact support, that is $\gamma(n,\k)=0$ for all but finitely many $(n,\k)\in \N\times\N^2$, and such that $\gamma_\bullet(n)=\un{(n=m)}$ for a fixed $m\in\N$.
 We denote by $\mathcal{M}_{\smallF}$ the linear space of Feynman multi-indices endowed with the natural notion of sum